DataDog/documentation/content/en/monitors/notify/_index.md

 ### Metadata

 Add metadata (Priority, Tags, Datadog Team) to your monitor.
 Monitor Priority allows you to set the importance of your monitor through P-level (P1 to P5).
-Monitor tags are different from metric tags.
-They are used in the UI to group and search for monitors.
+Monitor tag--which are different from metric tags--are used in the UI to group and search for monitors.
 If tag policies are configured, the required tags and tag values need to be added.
 To learn more, see [Tag Policies][10].
-Datadog Teams allows you to set a layer of ownership to this monitor.
-Thanks to this metadata, you can easily view all the monitors linked to your team.
+Datadog Teams allows you to set a layer of ownership to this monitor and view all the monitors linked to your team.
 To learn more, see [Datadog Teams][11].

 {{< img src="monitors/notifications/notifications_add_required_tags.png" alt="View of policy tag configuration.
 Underneath 'Policy tags' are three example tags, cost_center, product_id, and env, next to a 'Select value' dropdown." style="width:100%;" >}}